 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in Louisiana paid $80.7 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Georgia paid $85.9 million in state and local taxes in 2010, including $68.3 million in sales taxes, $9.3 million in state income taxes, and $8.3 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 Immigrants contribute to Louisiana’s economy as students.

 - Louisiana’s 7,420 foreign students contributed $154.7 million to the state’s economy in tuition, fees, and living expenses for the 2011-2012 academic year, according to NAFSA: Association of International Educators.